Do you have a marketing strategy?

 Creating quality content, sharing your personal stories and useful industry knowledge that is helpful to your readers is an excellent way to get the word out about your business and also forge authentic connections with your readers, most of whom will be your prospective customers.

-Take things a step further and invest in SEO, or no one will know your business exists.
+Take things a step further and invest in SEO, and consider an SEO Agency, or no one will know your business exists.
 If no one knows your business exists, you won’t have any customers.
 When you have no customers, there will be no sales and no sales mean no money and no money . . .
 You get the picture.

 3. – I Found a Way to Differentiate My Startup.